jacobfortinmtl/TorchExtensions/Docs/Matrix Squash Implementation.md

 1. For all rows of the input matrix A:
     - Check if the number of NaNs > Threshold
         - If yes: remove row, and keep index where it was removed
-        - Else: continue through other rows
+        - Else: replace NaNs by 0, and continue with other rows
 2. Perform convolution operation to obtain matrix C.
 3. After receiving matrix C, re-insert NaNs in the indexes where the rows were deleted.

 For a more in-depth exaplantion of all matrices (A, Band C) and how convolutions are implemented as matrix multiplications, see *Convolution as Matrix Multiplication*.

-## Squashing the matrix (step 1)
+## Squashing/filtering the matrix (step 1)
 To take full advantage of the matrix multiplication capabilities provided by the sgemm function in the BLAS library, it's crucial to ensure the input matrix, which contains the sliding windows, is compact.
 This is because these multiplication operations are optimized for dense matrices.
 Therefore, we cannot introduce gaps within the matrix, which would effectively make it sparse, as this would hinder performance.
 Hence, we re-create a matrix with the rows omitted.